getkuby/kuby-sidekiq/README.md

 ## Intro

-The Sidekiq plugin that makes it easy to run a deployment of Sidekiq workers for your Rails app.
+The Sidekiq plugin makes it easy to run a deployment of Sidekiq workers for your Rails app.
 Behind the scenes it uses [kuby-redis](https://github.com/getkuby/kuby-redis) to stand up an instance of Redis and Kubernetes deployments to start the desired number of workers.

 ## Configuration